ARMSLab/observability_measure.github.io/README.md

 ## Observability Gramian
-2) Observability Gramian can be calculated using two different ways: Empirical and Linearized.
+Observability Gramian for nonlinear system is slightly different fron linear one.
+In nonlinear system, the observability changes with the states.
+Also, system could use only specific region where it is observable and controllable. can be calculated using two different ways: Empirical and Linearized.
 In linearized case, Gramian for nonlinear system calculated as linear one by linearization of the system and feeding the linearized matrix as following:

 \begin{align}